GillesZunino/insomnia-plugin-azure-ad-authentication/README.md

 # Installation
 1. Start Insomnia,
 2. Click "Application" -> "Preferences" and choose the "Plugins" tab,
+3. **Click "Allow elevated access for plugins"**,
-3. Enter `insomnia-plugin-azure-ad-authentication` and click "Install Plugin",
+4. Enter `insomnia-plugin-azure-ad-authentication` and click "Install Plugin",

     ![Plugin Installation](images/installation.png)

-4. Close the dialog.
+5. Close the dialog.

 # Usage
 1. Open a new request, switch to the "Headers" tab,